Library: Policy

 (8) Medical information release.
 Medical information OKDHS or the Oklahoma Health Care Authority pays for may be released at the request of the person to whom it pertains, as well as to another agency to which the person applied for services with the objective to protect or advance the person's welfare.
 There is nothing in federal law or Oklahoma Statutes to prevent a physician from releasing medical information to the physician's patient or a patient's authorized representative.
 In such instances, the physician-patient relationship governs the physician.

-(A) OKDHS LS determines if the requested medical information may be released under federal regulations and OKDHS rules. • 13
+(A) OKDHS LS is responsible for determining if the requested medical information may be released under federal regulations and OKDHS rules. • 13

 (C) When a client requests a fair hearing on a medical decision, all medical records or reports considered in establishing a medical decision are provided to the client or the client's authorized representative at a reasonable time before the hearing except for psychological and psychiatric records and medical records regarding alcohol or substance abuse treatment.
 Copies of psychological and psychiatric records and medical records regarding alcohol or substance abuse treatment are only released with the treating physician's or practitioner's consent or when a court of competent jurisdiction orders it released upon a finding that it is in the patient's best interest.